mcowan38/CAN_treaties_NLP/README.md

 ## Cowan, M., Cowie, C., Greenaway, C., & Schnurbusch, P. (2024). *Stagnant Promises: Analyzing treaty dynamics in Canadian-Indigenous relations*.
 Manuscript in preparation.
 Conceptual replication of Spirling (2012) NLP analysis of American-Indigenous treaties.
 Paper presented at the 56th annual NPSA Conference, Boston, MA, United States.
+Accepted for presentation at CPSA 2025.

+## Table of Contents
+- [Abstract](#abstract)
+- [Relevant Literature](#relevant-literature)
+- [Resources for Canadian Digitized Treaties](#resources-for-canadian-digitized-treaties)
+- [Spirling (2012)](#spirling-2012)

 ## Abstract
 This study examines the applicability of Arthur Spirling’s (2012) quantitative methodology, which identified tonal shifts in U.S.–Indian treaties corresponding to historical events, to the analysis of Canadian-Indigenous treaties.
 Employing string kernel principal components analysis (KPCA) on a comprehensive corpus of Canadian treaties, we sought to uncover hidden patterns and shifts in treaty language over time.
 Contrary to findings in the U.S. context, our analysis reveals a linguistic consistency in Canadian treaties over time, with principal components differentiating treaties based on their thematic content rather than a discernible shift in tone corresponding to historical events .
 This consistency reflects the persistent use of uniform colonial language as a result of colonial administrative practices and the marginalization of Indigenous perspectives within the treaty-making process.
 Our findings underscore the limitations of text-as-data approaches in contexts where treaties were drafted without significant Indigenous input, and where oral traditions prevail.
 To address these limitations, we advocate for a pluralistic methodological approach that incorporates Indigenous knowledge systems and frameworks, such as treaty federalism, to achieve a more nuanced understanding of treaty relationships.

-## Table of Contents
-- [Abstract](#abstract)
-- [Relevant Literature](#relevant-literature)
-- [Resources for Canadian Digitized Treaties](#resources-for-canadian-digitized-treaties)
-- [Spirling (2012)](#spirling-2012)

 ## Relevant Literature
 -	Ajzenstat, Janet, Paul Romney, Ian Gentles, and William Gairdner, eds.
 2003.
 Canada’s Founding Debates.
 University of Toronto Press. https://doi.org/10.3138/9781442671713.